Gokhan-Kayhan/Image_Classification_on_Jetson_Nano/README.md

 - NVIDIA Jetson Nano

 The necassary installation steps for **Intel Developer Cloud** and creating a suitable Kernel to be able to use **Intel Optimized TensorFlow**, can be found in this [Github section.]()
+You can simply run shell script files in that section and adjust everythings automatically.
+Alternatively, if you prefer, you can check the details about Intel DevCloud and apply the steps manually.

 </br>